Michigan Divorce & Family Law FAQs for Women

 • Whether one spouse was solely responsible for the marital debt.

-At Woodford Sathappan McGee, our attorneys have a wealth of experience in this area, including cases that involve complex or high assets.
+At WSM, our attorneys have a wealth of experience in this area, including cases that involve complex or high assets.
 We will fight for what’s important and help you to reach an agreement that supports your future.

 How is Spousal Support Determined in Michigan?